 What is Vemlidy?

-Vemlidy is a prescription medicine used to treat chronic (long-lasting) hepatitis B virus (HBV) in adults with stable (compensated) liver disease.
+Vemlidy is used to treat patients with chronic hepatitis B infection in adults with compensated liver disease.

 How should I take Vemlidy?

 Before you start treatment with Vemlidy, your doctor may perform tests to make sure you do not have HIV (if you are being treated for hepatitis B).

 Take this medicine at the same time each day.
 Carefully follow all instructions on your medicine label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.
 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.

 Vemlidy should be taken with food.

 The recommended dose is one 25mg Vemlidy tablet taken by mouth once a day.